-Currently, we operate restaurants successfully in 29 states and in a variety of commercial retail environments.
-Our track record of operating 299 existing restaurants furnishes us with significant insight for new site selection.
+Currently, our system operates restaurants successfully in 29 states and in a variety of commercial retail environments.
+Our track record of operating 368 existing restaurants system-wide furnishes us with significant insight for new site selection.
 We prefer free-standing or end cap sites in high-quality trade areas.